department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 ### Can I get VA burial and memorial benefits?

-You may qualify for burial and memorial benefits if you match one of the descriptions listed below.
+You may qualify for burial and memorial benefits if you meet one of the requirements listed below.

-**One of these must describe you.
+**One of these must be true.
 You're:**

 - A Veteran who didn't receive a dishonorable discharge, **or**